makrai/notes/unterhinter-2002-pred-accur-from-weight.md

 Predicting Neural Network Accuracy from Weights
 T Unterthiner, Daniel Keysers, Sylvain Gelly, Olivier Bousquet, Ilya Tolstikhin

-Comments:
+# Comments:

-  * Updated the Small CNN Zoo dataset: reduced the maximal learning rate and got rid of multiple bad runs.
-Replaced all the experiments with the new numbers.
-Added MLP.
-Fixed typo in the abstract (R2 score instead of Kendall's tau).
-Added several earlier related works to the literature
+* Updated the Small CNN Zoo dataset:
+  * reduced the maximal learning rate and got rid of multiple bad runs
+  * Replaced all the experiments with the new numbers
+  * Added MLP
+  * Fixed typo in the abstract (R2 score instead of Kendall's tau)
+  * Added several earlier related works to the literature

 # Abstract